elap733/NBA-Injuries-Analysis/README.md

    NBA injury data was scraped from the website [Prosports Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports "transactions", including "the most complete database of pro basketball transactions available".
 For the purposes of this analysis two complementary "transaction" types were particularily useful:
    * **"Missed games due to injury/personal reasons"**
-      * This transaction type occurs when a player misses game while on their team's Active List (each team is only allowed to keep 11 players on its active list).
+      * This transaction type occurs when a player misses a game while on their team's active list.
 These missed game events are typically short duration (1-3 games)
    * **"Movement to/from injured/inactive list (IL)"**
       * This transaction type occurs when a player is placed on the Inactive List.
 Serious injuries typically result in a player being placed on their team's Inactive List; this allows another player to assume their spot on the Active List.